IOOF is spending $68 million for the one month old Great Western Centre in Sydney’s west Minchinbury.

 The 3.2 hectare site also includes a dining precinct built around a piazza and 322 car parks.

-Brenex, led by father and son Frank and Anthony Carioti, was the builder and vendor.
+Brenex, led by father and son Frank and Anthony Carioti, was the builder and the family is a co-vendor.

 Low yield, long leases